 When I go walking, I wear neon orange trunks and no shirt.
 That is often the way I dress all weekend, too—and even sometimes at work!
 I also have my long hair, sideburns, goatee, and teal headband.
 In other words, I look like a Zebra at a horse show, which often turns a few heads my way.
 But that day was different.
 Way different.

 As my wife and I walked along, totally groovin’ on the sunshine, fresh air, and ocean breeze, we noticed people we passed by going the opposite direction looked scared, kind of like a deer in the headlights of a fast-approaching Mack Truck.
-There was fear in their eyes as person after person went by looking straight ahead, afraid to look my way, afraid to say “hi” to everyone, afraid to say “good morning”, afraid to breathe air that was near anyone else.
+There was fear in their eyes as person after person went by looking straight ahead, afraid to look my way, afraid to say “hi”, afraid to say “good morning”, afraid to breathe air that was near anyone else.
 As for my wife and me, we were having the time of our lives on our walk saying “hi” with me also flashing my classic hang loose sign to everyone within my sight.
 But there weren’t many takers.
 Very few were smiling.
 Some looked like they felt hopeless.
 Some depressed.
 Some actually looked scared.

 I have often heard when you put animals in cages it radically changes the way they behave.
 And that is where we are now.
 Except we are in the middle of a government-mandated lockdown, isolated from everyone except a few people we are close to.
 The media is no help.
 All they seem to paint is a very dark picture.
 Doom and gloom is their prediction.
 Fear drives up ratings.
 Ratings drive up advertising revenue.
 Advertising revenue pays the bills and makes the station very wealthy.
 Making money hand over fist makes the TV stations continue on with their narrative of doom and gloom.
-It’s funny what money does to people.
+It’s funny what money and fame does to people.

 Everywhere I go and everyone I converse with via email or my phone tells me their stress level is high.
 Even if they don’t admit it, I can see it in their face, hear it in their voice, and can smell it in the words they write.